 - Using known conversion metrics, work out how much effort is needed to generate the required number of new customers.

 Finally, build the spreadsheet so that each element’s conversion ratios and implementation costs can be changed and switched on and off, allowing different scenarios to be tested.

 Through this activity, you’ll be able to determine exactly how much you need to be spending and how much ROI you need to be generating to justify the activities.

 Step 3: Review the potential impact of your activities

-The third step is about figuring out what impact you expect from various activities you’re thinking about incorporating into your strategy.
+The third step is about figuring out what impact you expect from various activities you’re thinking about incorporating into your marketing budget for your startup.

 Some of the elements to complete an impact analysis on include: